Almost 50% of private schools in the US employ a person whose sole responsibility is college counseling.

 Colleges are always looking for pupils with meaningful extracurricular achievements and not only club memberships.
 You don’t want to leave a blank space in the “extracurricular activities” rubric on your college application.
 Here, quality is more important than quantity.
 Your achievements may include competition awards, getting elected for leadership positions, and performing community service.
 Ask your counselor which types of activities will be most beneficial in your particular situation.

 19. Can you put me in touch with students who successfully applied to my colleges of choice, so I can ask them how they enjoy their time there?

-20. What kind of GPA and SAT, PSAT or ACT scores do you need to achieve to improve my chances of success?
+20. What kind of GPA and SAT, PSAT, or ACT scores do you need to achieve to improve your chances of success?
 Which test will be best for me?

-21. Are there any college fairs happening in the nearby future that you could attend?
+21. Are there any college fairs happening shortly that you could attend?

-22. Which kind of classes should I take in my high school to maximize my chances of getting into college later on?
+22. Which classes should I take in high school to maximize my chances of getting into college later on?

-23. What can I do during the summertime to improve my chances of getting into college?
+23. What can I do during the summer to improve my chances of getting into college?

 There’s a range of summer activities that can help you boost your college application.
 This includes taking part in specialized high school programs, getting involved with research, creating your study project, taking an online class, are getting a part-time job.
 There are over a dozen different things you could do during the summer that you can later show off in your college application.
 Ask your counselor what would she recommend and why.